Bet You Can't Wear Just One Bead Layering Bracelet

 And late August 2018, here is the same set of bracelets.
 The image is bit fuzzy, but rest assured the bracelets look just as perfect as they were back in 2016.

-Another question you might ask, who is the "designer" behind these bracelets?
+Another question you might ask, who is the name-sake or the "designer" behind these bracelets?

 There is no designer, there is no one person.